odea-project/qAlgorithms/report/report.md

 A bin is a data construct with associated data points and defined operations, an EIC is just a set of data points.
 @todo capitalisation for data objects?

-### Differences to the Original Implementation in R -> discussion / conclusion; Konkrete Beobachtungen / wertende zusammenfassung + addressat, kontext existierender literatur ; vergleichbare Ergebnisse?
+### Algorithm
-R: 1-2 GB (factor 2 to 4 of in-place operation) of memory needed for Warburg, 30% CPU use on Ryzen + 10% from RStudio, very long runtime (640 s) writing to csv is significantly slower in R -> probably main timesink
+From a high-level perspective, the algorithm searches for similar groups of masses in a given dataset and makes then sure no group has too much space between masses in the chromatographic column.
+This is realised over an iterative approach, where first groups of masses are formed, those then split in places with too great a gap and the resulting fragments are checked for being grouped in mz.
+The process continues until all groups contain no gaps anymore.
+The greatest possible distance between two neighbouring masses is defined by the group size and normalised to the centroid error while the largest allowed gap in the scan dimension is set to six.

-The most significant difference to the original implementation is that while previously a dataframe object was used to handle binning by changing the order of data points, now a bin
+After grouping is complete, a silhouette score is calculated for all points in groups and scaled to the interval [0,1] for weighing in a later step.

 ### Module Requirements
-The modlue has few requirements, only requiring centroided data with values for mz and the scan number and a measurement of the mass error each centroid has.
+The modlue has few requirements, only depending on centroided data with values for mz and the scan number and a measurement of the mass error each centroid has.
 While, if used as part of the qAlgorithms pipeline, these measures are generated in the qCentroiding step, the program also allows the user to specify a